bjornbytes/lovr.org/docs/Introduction.md

 LÖVR aims to be simple to use.
 You can get up and running with just a few lines of Lua, and there is no bloated editor to use, account to create, or compiling to do.

-There is no cost to use LÖVR and it's open source, so you use it for pretty much any project without restrictions and even modify the framework if you need to.
+There is no cost to use LÖVR and it's open source, so you can use it for pretty much any project without restrictions, and even modify the framework if you need to.

 LÖVR is really fast.
 It's written in C and uses LuaJIT, a crazy-fast just in time compiler for Lua code.

+Under the hood LÖVR uses OpenVR, so both the HTC Vive and the Oculus Rift are supported.
+Support for other headsets is also in the works.

 Hello World
 ---